-Scholars must wear BACS Physical Education and Wellness Uniform in order to participate.
-A scholar may wear activewear to participate but will be issued a demerit for each piece that is not BACS Physical Education and Wellness uniform.
+Scholars must wear BACS Physical Education and Wellness Uniforms in order to participate.
+A scholar may wear activewear to participate but will be issued a demerit for each piece that is not part of the BACS Physical Education and Wellness uniform.
 Uniforms can be ordered through the main office.